gmoraitis/Google_IT_Support/README.md

 ## 2.The Bits and Bytes of Computer Networking
 <a href="2.The Bits and Bytes of Computer Networking/Week 1.Introduction to Networking.md" target="_top">Week 1.Introduction to Networking</a>

+<a href="2.The Bits and Bytes of Computer Networking/Week 2.The Network Layer.md" target="_top">Week 2.The Network Layer</a>